NGC 2403 and NGC 2404 in emission lines and continuum light

-NGC 2403 (also known as Caldwell 7) is a spiral galaxy in constellation Camelopardalis with many star-forming HII regions.
+NGC 2403 (also known as Caldwell 7) is a spiral galaxy in the constellation Camelopardalis with many star-forming HII regions.
 One of these regions has its own NGC number: NGC 2404.
-The Galaxy lies at a distance of 9.7 million light years and is a member of the M81 group, one of the nearest groups to the local group.
+The galaxy lies at a distance of 9.7 million light-years and is a member of the M81 Group, one of the nearest groups to the Local Group.

 NGC 2403 (Caldwell 7) and NGC 2404 in H-alpha and continuum light

-In both images NIR (near infrared) is mapped to red, yellow is mapped to green and blue is mapped to blue.
-In the version with H-alpha that emission line is shown in reddish orange.
+In the OHS image, [OIII] is mapped to red, Hα is mapped to green, and [SII] is mapped to blue.
+All channels contain some continuum light to reduce the artifacts near stars.
+In the two other images, NIR (near infrared) is mapped to red, yellow is mapped to green, and blue is mapped to blue.
+In the version with Hα, that emission line is added to the red channel.

-By toggling between the images (click on the button) it can be seen that the HII regions (reddish) correlate with bluish regions.
-That's because the HII gas clouds typically contain many young (blue) stars which are also responsible for the ionization.
-Furthermore the HII regions also emit [OIII] and H-beta light which is collected by the blue filter.
+By toggling between Continuum and Hα+continuum, it can be seen that the HII regions (reddish) correlate with bluish regions.
+That's because the HII gas clouds typically contain many young (blue) stars, which are also responsible for the ionization.
+Furthermore, the HII regions also emit [OIII] and Hβ light which is collected by the blue filter.

 Image data